 As the first Chairperson of the Mudeka Foundation, it has been a source of pride and privilege to be part of a team of dedicated volunteers.
 Since retiring in 2020 as a trustee, I look forward to supporting the team in an advisory capacity.

 Anna taught me to play the djembe drum and gave me the confidence to also perform.
 This has given me countless fun and pleasure.
-After retiring as a trustee, I still wished to help bring about changes that I wish to see in the world and so I continue with the Mudeka Foundation in the role of child sponsorship (ZIPS) co-ordinator.
+After retiring as a trustee, I still wished to help bring about changes that I wish to see in the world and so I continue with the Mudeka Foundation in the role of scholarships advisor.

 Hannah, Glynnis, Fani, Eve, Amy, Gintare, Rosie and Bryony.
 These are just a few of the volunteers and UEA project students who have given their time to help the Mudeka Foundation over the last ten years.